ashishkumarpardeshi/STM32f10xx_Exploration/Tutorial_Docs/Serial_Peripheral_Interface.md

     <img src="./Assets/CPOL0_CPHA0.jpg">
   </p>

-  > In this case idle state of clock is LOW and data is sampled at first edge (Rising Edge) of the clock and driven (appers) at the second edge of the clock.
+  > In this case idle state of clock is LOW and data is sampled at first edge (Rising Edge) of the clock and driven (appers/toggling) at the second edge of the clock.

 <br>